xtuml/mc/doc/notes/9947_type_decl/9947_type_decl2_ant.md

 ---

-# type export needs to be ordered
+# Type export needs to be ordered
 ### xtUML Project Analysis Note